sj-simmons/DUlib/README.md

 #### Quickstart
 * At the command line, install the latest release:
-  `pip3 install DUlib --user` (or `pip install -U DUlib3 --user` in the presence of a previously installed version).
+  `pip3 install DUlib` (or `pip install -U DUlib3 --user` in the presence of a previously installed version).
+Try first installing without the `--user` switch but, if necessary, run `pip3 install DUlib --user`.
 * Then have a look at the functions provided by the core library: `pydoc3 du.lib`
 * and perhaps some examples of their usage: `pydoc3 du.examples`
 * Suppose you decide to use the `train` function.